-2. CC(f,t) is the total Capacity Credits held by Facility f in Trading Interval t;

-3. FMRCP(f,t) is the Facility Monthly Peak Reserve Capacity Price for Facility f in Trading Interval t;

-4. TDTM(t) is the number of Trading Days in the Trading Month in which Trading Interval t falls; and

-5. TITM(t) is the number of Trading Intervals in the Trading Month in which Trading Interval t falls;

-iv. where Facility f is a Non-Scheduled Facility, Y(f,t) equals the Facility Monthly Peak Reserve Capacity Price for the Facility divided by the number of Trading Intervals in the relevant Trading Month in which Trading Interval t falls; and

-v. where Facility f is a Demand Side Programme, Y(f,t) equals the Reserve Capacity Price for the Facility divided by 400.

-(c) The refund factor RF(f,t) for a Facility f in the Trading Interval t is the lesser of:

-i. six; and

-ii. the greater of the dynamic refund factor RF dynamic(t) as determined under clause 4.26.1(d) and the minimum refund factor RFfloor(f,t) as determined under clauses 4.26.1(f) or 4.26.1(g) as appropriate.

-(d) The dynamic refund factor RF dynamic(t) in the Trading Interval t is determined as follows:

-RF dynamict = 11.75 - ( 5.75750) × f∈FSpare(f,t)

-where:

-i.
-F is the set of all Registered Facilities for which Market Participants hold Capacity Credits in the Trading Interval t and f is a Facility within that set; and

-ii.
-Spare(f,t) is the available capacity related to the Registered Facility f, which is not dispatched in the Trading Interval t determined in accordance with clause 4.26.1(e).

 (e) For Registered Facility f in the Trading Interval t, Spare(f,t) is determined as follows:

-i. where Facility f is a Scheduled Facility, the greater of zero and:
+i. if Facility f is a Scheduled Facility, the greater of zero and:

-1. the Reserve Capacity Obligation Quantity determined for the Facility f in Trading Interval t; less
+1. the Peak Reserve Capacity Obligation Quantity determined for the Facility f in Trading Interval t; less

-2. the Capacity Adjusted Forced Outage Quantity for Facility f in Trading Interval t calculated in 3.21.7B; less
+2. the Peak Capacity Adjusted Forced Outage Quantity for Facility f in Trading Interval t calculated in 3.21.7B; less

-3. the Sent Out Metered Schedule for Facility f in Trading Interval t multiplied by two so as to be a MW quantity;
+3. the Peak Sent Out Metered Schedule for Facility f in Trading Interval t multiplied by two so as to be a MW quantity;

-iA. where Facility f is a Semi-Scheduled Facility, the greater of zero and:
+iA. if Facility f is a Semi-Scheduled Facility, the greater of zero and:

-1. the Reserve Capacity Obligation Quantity determined for Facility f in Trading Interval t; less
+1. the Peak Reserve Capacity Obligation Quantity determined for Facility f in Trading Interval t; less

-2. the Capacity Adjusted Forced Outage Quantity for Facility f in Trading Interval t calculated in 3.21.7B; less
+2. the Peak Capacity Adjusted Forced Outage Quantity for Facility f in Trading Interval t calculated in 3.21.7B; less

-3. the Sent Out Metered Schedule for Facility f in Trading Interval t multiplied by two so as to be a MW quantity;
+3. the Peak Sent Out Metered Schedule for Facility f in Trading Interval t multiplied by two so as to be a MW quantity;

-ii. where Facility f is a Non-Scheduled Facility, zero; and
+ii. if Facility f is a Non-Scheduled Facility, zero; and

 iii. if Facility f is a Demand Side Programme in the Trading Interval t, Spare(f,t) is equal to: